7 May 2025 — Week 3, Term 2

 The following social events have been confirmed for Term 2:

-- Friday 20 June - St Patrick's P&F Family Fellowship at 3:00pm at the Railway Hotel.
+- Friday 20 June - St Patrick's P&F Family Get-Together at 3:00pm at the Railway Hotel.

 As always, if you have any questions or queries, please contact the school or the St Patrick's P&F directly via email at stpatspnf@gmail.com.